Select Page

 Community Forest Initiatives A few years ago the Forest Department launched a program with the objective of involving indigenous communities in the Toledo District in the management of forest resources in communal lands that were being impacted directly by the existence of these communities.
 Presently, three such communities are beneficiaries of this initiative through which their members have been trained in various aspects of forest management.

 The SFM Program also monitors the import and export of forest produce.
-The importation of lumber goes through a vetting process and if approved, an Import Permit detailing place of origin, species, product form and class, product dimension, and volume is issued.
+The importation of lumber goes through a vetting process and if approved, an Import Permit detailing place of origin, species, product form and class, product dimension and volume is issued.
 The main species of import is pine.
-Similarly, the exportation of forest produce goes through a vetting process, and if approved an Export Permit is issued detailing the origin, species, product form and class, product dimension, and volume.
-The main species of export are Mahogany, Cedar, and Rosewood.
-These are CITES-regulated species and its exportation requires a CITES Certificate approved by the Chief Forest Officer.
-The exportation of these species is based on an annual export quota that is managed and monitored under a Quota Setting System.
+Similarly, the exportation of forest produce goes through a vetting process and if approved an Export Permit is issued detailing the origin, species, product form and class, product dimension and volume.
+The main species of export are Mahogany, Cedar and Rosewood.
+These are CITES regulated species and its exportation requires a CITES Certificate approved by the Chief Forest Officer.
+The exportation of these species is based on annual export quota that is managed and monitored under a Quota Setting System.

 Forest Department Headquarters